Baby Food Recipes to Start With

 - When boiling, use as little water as possible without risking to burn the food.
 This way you'll keep more of the vitamins in the food.

-- The more inexperienced your child is with eating solid food, the more soupy the food should by when you serve it.
+- The more inexperienced your child is with eating solid food, the soupier the food should be when you serve it.
 Add a lot of breast milk or formula in the beginning.
-You can add as much as you like regardless of what is stated in the baby food recipes.
 Reduce the amount when your baby gets more used to eating solid food.

 - If you want to save time and cook many portions at once, be sure to cool the food down and freeze it quickly.
 This way you avoid bacteria growth in the food.
 Use an ice cube tray for example.

-- Try new baby food recipes once to see if your baby like the food, before you make many portions to freeze. otherwise you might have to throw away a lot of food!
+- Always try new baby food recipes before making many portions.
+Otherwise, you might have throw away a lot of food if your baby doesn’t like it.

-For some more instructions on how make baby food, click here.
+For some more instructions on how to make baby food, click here.

 - 1/2 - 1 teaspoon of oil or butter